 - $250 for a third-time (or later) offense

-In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about driving too slowly in Clark County and throughout Nevada.
-We tackle such issues as defenses, punishments, demerit points, record seals, and more.
+In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about driving too slowly.
+We tackle such issues as defenses, punishments, demerit points, and more.
 Click on a topic below to jump directly to that section:

-- 1. Is “driving too slowly” illegal in Las Vegas, NV?
+- 1. Is “driving too slowly” illegal in Las Vegas, Nevada?

-- 3. What are the penalties for “driving too slowly” in Las Vegas, NV?
+- 3. What are the penalties for “driving too slowly”?